Health Topics

 Normal Function

-Connexin 26 is found in cells throughout the body, including the inner ear.
-Because of its presence in the inner ear, especially the snail-shaped structure called the cochlea, researchers are interested in this protein's role in hearing.
-Hearing requires the conversion of sound waves to electrical nerve impulses.
-This conversion involves many processes, including maintenance of the proper level of potassium ions in the inner ear.
-Some studies indicate that channels made with connexin 26 help to maintain the correct level of potassium ions.
-Other research suggests that connexin 26 is required for the maturation of certain cells in the cochlea.
+Gap junction beta 2 is found in cells throughout the body, including the inner ear.
+Because of its presence in the inner ear, especially in the snail-shaped structure called the cochlea, researchers are interested in this protein's role in hearing.
+Hearing requires sound waves to be converted into electrical nerve impulses.
+To facilitate this process, the cells of the inner ear need to maintain a certain level of potassium ions.
+Channels that are made with gap junction beta 2 play a role in recycling potassium ions to ensure that these ions are available when needed.
+Other research suggests that gap junction beta 2 is required for the maturation of certain cells in the cochlea.

-Connexin 26 is also found in the skin.
+Gap junction beta 2 is also found in the skin.
 It is thought to play a role in the growth, maturation, and stability of the skin's outermost layer, the epidermis.

 Health Conditions Related to Genetic Changes